Massachusetts Asset Protection Against Medicaid – Advance Planning Attorney

 - Daily nursing home rates exceed a night at the Ritz: Area nursing homes charge around $500 per day (roughly $15,000 per month or $180,000 per year)!
 And this princely sum often get you only a shared room.
 Each year the price of care increases – often in excess of the rate of inflation.

 - Hoping for the best is too risky: While all seniors hope to stay home, failing to plan for the risk of nursing home care is a very risky gamble.
 More importantly, you risk losing your nest egg thus impoverishing yourself and your spouse (if you are married)

 - Well off people are not immune to these costs: Even elders with higher net worths must take heed.
 Assuming the cost of nursing home care increases 5% each year, a five-year stay could cost more than $1 million.

-- Long term care insurance may not be enough: Even if you are among the very few who maintain a long term care insurance policy that can help pay for nursing home costs, few policies pay more than $200 per day.
-That is far less than the actual $400 plus daily cost of nursing home care.
+- Long term care insurance may not be enough: Even if you are among the very few who maintain a long term care insurance policy that can help pay for nursing home costs, most policies cap the daily maximum benefit at far less than the roughly $500 daily cost of nursing home care.

 - Your health insurance will not foot the bill: Your private health insurance and Medicare will cover only hospitalizations and short term rehab but not long term care.

 - Medicare short term rehab benefits can end quickly: There is a common misconception that Medicare will cover 100 days of rehab in the nursing home.
 The reality is that the facility evaluates your needs daily or weekly and discharges you from Medicare based upon complex and often-misunderstood criteria.
 As a result, for most seniors receiving Rehab, Medicare will terminate after only a few weeks and the senior will have to pay the daily private pay rate thereafter (often more than $400 per day!).